brynsroberts/programming-notes/knowledge/find and replace text in directory.md

-To replace text in a full directory using bash, you can use the `find` command to locate all the files you want to modify, and then use a command like `sed` to perform the replacement.
+To replace text in a full directory using [[bash]], you can use the `find` command to locate all the files you want to modify, and then use a command like `sed` to perform the replacement.

 Here's an example command that replaces all occurrences of "foo" with "bar" in all `.txt` files in the current directory and all subdirectories: